-Designing a bedroom is fairly simple, but designing a kid's room is a whole different matter.
+Looking for advice on how to design a kid's room that grows with them?
+While you may be familiar with designing bedrooms, you'll soon find that designing a kid's room is a whole different matter.
 While it should be a fun project and, from a very early age, their ideas will be part of the list of requirements, long-term thinking is also key to success.

 It really pays to plan for a decorating scheme, and the furniture that goes in it, that will last for – or at least need rethinking – five years.
 This level of planning will help your budget go further, and should help you avoid costly mistakes.

-Finding out more about everything bedroom-related might be a helpful first step, especially as we have lots of inspiring ideas.
+Finding out more about everything bedroom-related might be a helpful first step, especially as we have lots of inspiring ideas over on our bedroom hub page.
 Or if you're expecting a baby, find out how to design a nursery in our essential guide.

 Of course, kids’ needs and tastes will change, and room swaps between siblings, or even with you, might take place if new family members arrive and as individuals grow up.
 However, if you consider each of the room’s ingredients in turn, you’ll discover many of them can be future-proofed.